- Students earn a B.S. degree with a double major when all of the course requirements for two separate majors have been met.

 - Double degrees in Genetics and Biology are not allowed.

 - A minor in Genetics may be earned by completing Gen 313, Gen 313L, Biol 314, Gen 409, Gen 410, and a minimum of 2 additional credits in Genetics at the 300-level or above.

 - At least 9 credits from this list of courses must count only towards the minor, and not be used for any other major, college, or university requirement.

-- To declare a minor, students complete the "Request for Minor" form.
+- To declare a minor, students meet with their adviser to complete the curriculum change form.